-$$\Delta T{TIR} = T{TIR}(t) - T{TIR}(t-\Delta t),$$

-where $T{TIR}(t)$ represents the brightness temperature for the TIR1 sensor channel measured at the current observation time, and T{TIR} (t-Δt) represents the brightness temperature at the corresponding location in the mosaic database.
-The measured brightness temperature difference ΔT{11} is compared to a tunable threshold to determine if cloud has either formed within or moved into the pixel FOV during the intervening time period Δt .
-If ΔT{11} is greater than a prescribed temperature-difference threshold, boundary-layer inversion fog may exist in that pixel.
-Figure 10 shows an example of the IR temporal differencing test results.
+$$\Delta T{\text{TIR}} = T{\text{TIR}}(t) - T{\text{TIR}}(t-\Delta t),$$ where $T{TIR}(t)$ represents the brightness temperature for the TIR1 sensor channel measured at the current observation time, and $T{TIR}$ (t- $\Delta t$ ) represents the brightness temperature at the corresponding location in the mosaic database.
+The measured brightness temperature difference $\Delta T{11}$ is compared to a tunable threshold to determine if cloud has either formed within or moved into the pixel FOV during the intervening time period $\Delta t$ .
+If $\Delta T{11}$ is greater than a prescribed temperaturedifference threshold, boundary-layer inversion fog may exist in that pixel.
+Figure shows an example of the IR 10Figure temporal differencing test results.

 Polar-orbiting satellites do not view the same area of the poles during each scan, although there are regions closely adjacent to each pole that are viewed during every overpass.
-This routinely results in a different time difference Δt between new and previous pixels over different parts of a polar scene.
-Therefore, valid times are checked for each pixel to insure that a correct

-Δt is within acceptable limits (as defined by the polar-threshold table) before temporal differencing tests are applied.
+This routinely results in a different time difference $\Delta t$ between new and previous pixels over different parts of a polar scene.
+Therefore, valid times are checked for each pixel to insure that a $\Delta t$ is within acceptable limits (as defined by the polar-threshold table) before temporal differencing tests are applied.

-Once the single-channel TIR temporal difference test has identified new boundary-layer clouds, information can be obtained on their thermal structure within a local region.
+Once the single-channel TIR temporal difference test has identified new boundarylayer clouds, information can be obtained on their thermal structure within a local region.
 Since the thermal structure of cloud features will vary significantly over any image scene, a single scene-average cloud temperature will not provide information accurate enough to define useful cloud thresholds throughout the entire image.
-Therefore, the scene is first divided into user-defined analysis boxes and dynamic cloud thresholds are established for each box individually.
+Therefore, the scene is first divided into user-defined analysis boxes and dvnamic cloud thresholds are established for each box individually.
 The minimum and maximum brightness temperatures of the cloud-filled pixels from temporal differencing are identified and used to define a local infrared brightness temperature cloud threshold.

-The cloud threshold T{cloud} is defined as:
+The cloud threshold $T{cloud}$ is defined as:

-$$T{cloud} = \gamma T{min} + (1 - \gamma) T{max}$$
+$$T{cloud} = \gamma T{min} + (1 - \gamma) T{max},$$

-where γ is a tunable factor used to eliminate anomalous warm pixels from the threshold calculation, and T{max} and T{min} are the maximum and minimum brightness temperatures, respectively, of the pixels classified as cloud-filled by the temporal difference test within the image analysis box.
-High γ values mean more dynamic thresholding; low values mean less.
+where $\gamma$ is a tunable factor used to eliminate anomalous warm pixels from the threshold calculation, and $T{max}$ and $T{min}$ are the maximum minimum brightness and temperatures, respectively, of the pixels classified as cloud-filled by the temporal difference test within the image analysis box.
+High $\gamma$ values mean more dynamic thresholding; low values mean less.
 The dynamic-threshold test is only performed when the total number of in the analysis box classified as cloud-filled by temporal differencing exceeds a defined threshold, which is expressed as a tunable percentage of the total number of pixels in that analysis box.
 This check is performed to minimize any noisy or misaligned satellite data from adversely affecting the dynamic threshold cloud detection process.
-If the percentage criteria are met all pixels in the local analysis box are evaluated: if TIR1 \leq T{cloud}, the pixel is classified as cloud.
-Additionally, users have the option of shutting off the dynamic-threshold portion of the test by specifying $\gamma < 0$.
-The dynamic threshold test is precisely analogous to that performed in the geostationary temporal differencing tests currently run on CDFS (see d'Entremont and Gustafson, 2003).
-This process is illustrated in Figure 11.
+If the percentage criteria are met all pixels in the local analysis box are evaluated: if TIR1 $\leq$ Tcloud, the pixel is classified as cloud.
+Additionally, users have the option of shutting off the dynamic-threshold portion of the test by specifying $\gamma < 0$ .
+This process is illustrated graphically in Figure 11.